Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Proposed Method

-Upon the completion of task $\mathcal{T}_k$, we freeze all low-rank experts in the library as acquired knowledge and initialize new learnable expert for task $\mathcal{T}_{k+1}$.
-In order to reduce the interference between tasks, we employ the Gram-Schmidt orthogonalization method on $\boldsymbol{A}_{k+1}$ \cite{smith2023coda, wang2023orthogonal}, while other elements $\boldsymbol{B}_{k+1}$ and $\boldsymbol{b}_{k+1}$ are simply zero-initialized.
+During lifelong adaptation, upon the completion of task $\mathcal{T}_k$, we freeze all low-rank experts in the library as acquired knowledge for future retrieval.
+Then we initialize a new learnable expert for task $\mathcal{T}_{k+1}$.
+In order to reduce the interference between tasks, we employ the Gram-Schmidt orthogonalization method on $\boldsymbol{A}_{k+1}$ \citep{smith2023coda, wang2023orthogonal}, while other elements $\boldsymbol{B}_{k+1}$ and $\boldsymbol{b}_{k+1}$ are simply zero-initialized.
+When training on the new task $\mathcal{T}_{k+1}$, the trainable components of the policy include the router $\mathcal{R}$ and the new LoRA experts $\boldsymbol{A}_{k+1}, \boldsymbol{B}_{k+1}, \boldsymbol{b}_{k+1}$.
+As the LoRA expert library expands, we also simultaneously increases the output dimension of the final linear layer of the router to keep them aligned.

+Our design allows the router either to directly reuse previous experts (by assigning zero magnitude on the new expert) or to rely on the new LoRA expert.
+We empirically investigate this in Section \ref{sec:exp.main} on how to control the growing speed of the library and the router by pruning under-activated experts whose coefficients are always close to zero.
+Formally, at the end of task $\mathcal{T}_{k}$, we obtain the accumulative expert coefficient $\boldsymbol{c}_{\text{total}}$ and compare each of its dimension with a predefined threshold $\xi$ (we set $\xi=0.01$ in our experiment).
+Each coefficient has a one-to-one correspondence with a LoRA expert.
+If a LoRA expert is deemed underactivated (i.e., $\boldsymbol{c}_{\text{total}}[d]\leq \xi, 0\leq d\leq D-1$), we prune it from the library and simultaneously remove the corresponding output dimension of the router.
+As a result, the size of the LoRA expert library always satisfies $D\leq M\times K$.
+This pruning mechanism is an optional step within the training loop, as shown in Line 29 of Algorithm \ref{alg:algo.train}.